dialoa/imagify/README.md

   debug: true
 ```

-The `.tex` files are placed in the output folder
+This places Imagify's intermediate LaTeX files in our output folder
 (by default `_imagify` in your working directory).
+Try to compile them
-You can try to compile them yourself and see what
+yourself and see what changes or packages are needed.

-changes or packages are needed.
+#### Using classes

 Create custom imagifying classes with their own
 rendering options with the `imagify-class` variable: